Unleashing Efficiency: The Power of Process Improvement

 Continuous Improvement The ongoing effort to enhance processes incrementally, leading to greater efficiency, effectiveness, and quality.

-Lean Thinking A management philosophy that focuses on eliminating waste and optimizing value-added to enhance process performance.
+Lean Thinking A management philosophy that focuses on eliminating waste and optimizing value-added activities to enhance process performance.

 Six Sigma A data-driven methodology used to reduce process variation and defects, aiming for near-perfect performance.